 Normally, you cannot see or feel the veins in the spermatic cord that carry the blood from the testes.
-If you have a varicocele, the veins become bigger (they enlarge or dilate) and this makes them more prominent.
+If you have a varicocele, the veins become bigger (they dilate) and this makes them more noticeable.
 It is similar to varicose veins of the legs.
 The size of a varicocele can vary.
 A large varicocele is sometimes said to look and feel like a bag of worms in the scrotum.

 Who gets a varicocele?

 Varicoceles are common.
 About 1 in 7 men develops a varicocele - usually between the ages of 15 and 25.
 In about half of cases the varicocele is on the left-hand side.
 In just under half of cases there is one on both sides.
 In a small number of cases it is just on the right side.
 The reason why most occur on the left side is because of the different route the left veins take out of the scrotum compared with the right.

 Varicoceles are usually painless and usually cause no symptoms.
 A small number of affected men notice a dragging feeling or slight discomfort from their varicocele.
 This may only occur at the end of a day, especially if you are on your feet all day.
 The size of a varicocele varies from case to case.
 Some cannot be seen, only felt.
 Some are large and can be easily seen.
 If you lie down, the blood from the veins drains away and the varicocele may seem to disappear.
 On standing, gravity will cause the blood to pool again and the varicocele reappears.

 What causes varicoceles?

 In most cases, the reason why the veins (blood vessels) become larger is because the valves of the small veins in the scrotum do not function well.
 There are one-way valves at intervals along the veins.
 The valves open to allow blood to flow towards the heart, but close when blood flow slows to stop blood flowing backwards.